Zyllos/tts_ftc_base_lua_scripts/README.md

 All credit goes to GenWilhelm, Phubar, and Mothman_Zack for all the hard work!

-Thanks to BaconCatBug for the BCB Customised Dice Roller v3 that this mod uses!
+Thanks to BaconCatBug for the BCB Customized Dice Roller v3 that this mod uses!